Curriculum Learning and Imitation Learning for Model-free Control on Financial Time-series: Appendix

-Unlike the vanilla learner, where the $\mathbfcal{R}$ is derived from $\mathbfcal{L}_T$, the student learner's $\mathbfcal{R}$ is derived from the teacher's optimal $a$ vector, which has $\mathcal{DNT}$ properties.
+This definition is specific for the environment constraints given in this paper. $\mathcal{DNT}$ would be defined differently for different environment constraints.
+Unlike the vanilla learner, where the $\mathbfcal{R}$ is derived from $\mathbfcal{L}_T$, the student learner's $\mathbfcal{R}$ is derived from the teacher's optimal $\mathbfcal{A}^*$ vector, which has $\mathcal{DNT}$ properties.
 This does not entirely remove the noise's impact on learning, but does reduce its effect---i.e., the learning system is tolerant to some level of noise.
-With the example in-hand, a one percent increase of noise in the expected movement of any single $sec$ would change the $\mathcal{R}^{vanilla}_t$, but no change in $\mathcal{R}^{\psi}_t$ will be observed.
+With the example in-hand, a one percent increase of noise in the expected movement of any single $sec$ would change the $r^{vanilla}_t$, but no change in $r^{\psi}_t$ will be observed.
 In turn, it is synthetically achieving significantly lower $\Delta noise$ in the label space.
 However, as seen in the main text, this also results in significant removal $\Delta signal$, which is detrimental to learning the parameters.